Lee Anne Wong

 Lee Anne Wong is an American chef, restaurateur, a television culinary producer, and television figure.
-She has appeared as a competitor on reality television cooking competitions, and she is a Top Chef television series alum.
+She has appeared as a competitor on reality television cooking competitions for 20 years, starred on the 2006 first season of Bravo's reality show, Top Chef, and was named the winner of 24 in 24: Last Chef Standing (and $100,000) in 2026.
 Wong was based in New York City, before moving to Hawaii in 2013.
 She has also worked extensively as a culinary producer for American television series, including for four seasons of Top Chef.

 Early life and education

 Lee Anne Wong grew up in Wynantskill, New York, a small town in Rensselaer County outside Albany.

 She began her college education at the Fashion Institute of Technology, where she studied fashion design, but later transferred to the professional cooking program at The French Culinary Institute (now the International Culinary Center).